Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for

 \subsection{The mass of the detected CSM shells}

-To estimate a lower limit on the mass of the CSM shells which have been detected, from the optical depth of \ion{Mg}{II}, we adopt the Sobolev approximation \citep{Sobolev1957} for a homologous expanding medium and solve for the mass of the shell $M_{\rm shell}$:
+To estimate a lower limit on the mass of the CSM shells which have been detected both in this work and in \cite{Gkini2025}, from the optical depth of \ion{Mg}{II}, we adopt the Sobolev approximation (Eq.~\ref{eq:tau}) for a homologous expanding medium and solve for the mass of the shell $M_{\rm shell}$:

 where $t$ is the time since ejection, $X(\ion{Mg}{II})$ is the \ion{Mg}{II} abundance by number, and $\mu$ is the mean molecular weight of the dominant element in the shell.

 Assuming that these shells were ejected very close to the explosion, they are likely among the last shells expelled and therefore dominated by heavier elements (such as O).
 To set a lower limit on the shell mass, we used the \ion{Mg}{} abundances predicted in the PPI ejection models for H- and He-poor material of \cite{Yoshida2016} for the most massive progenitor stars, corresponding to a number of $X(\rm Mg II) \approx 3.5 \times 10^{-2}$ (see their Fig.~11).
 Under the assumption that all Mg is present as \ion{Mg}{II}, we derive shell masses in the range of $10^{-8} - 10^{-6}~\rm M_{\odot}$.
 Although these values should be considered strict lower limits, they are still very small and inconsistent with the shell masses predicted by PPI models.